MIT Educational Studies Program: Splash

 Classes range from fun filled to academically challenging ones.

 Splash usually runs over a weekend in the Fall.
 In Splash 2019, more than two thousand students were registered with more than five hundred classes.

 Splash was first conducted in 1988.
 In order to help conduct Splash events in other schools throughout the country, ESP alumni who had been involved in Splash at MIT founded Learning Unlimited in 2007.
 Learning Unlimited has helped in the creation of more than twenty similar programs in various schools.
 Splash was conducted for both high school and middle school students until 2013, when the program was split.
 Spark now handled middle school students, and Splash was only for high school students.
 Due to disruption caused by the COVID-19 pandemic, Splash 2020 was conducted virtually.
 Around 500 students attended the program with over 200 classes being taught.

 The program usually costs around 40 dollars but generous need based financial aid is available upon request.
 Students submit preferences for classes and a lottery system is used to allot classes to students.
 A student is allowed to attend as many classes as fits their schedule.
 Walk in activities and classes are organized.
 These classes can be attended without prior registration.

 A famous personality who taught at Splash includes Randall Munroe, the creator of the webcomic xkcd.
-He wrote the book What If? (book) after being inspired while taking a class at Splash.
+He wrote the book What If? after being inspired while taking a class at Splash.